franklinqin0/blog/docs/views/mac_notes.md

  - tech
 ---

-This blog illustrates some notes on using my Mac(model was released in mid 2015 and OS is Catalina 10.15).
+This blog illustrates some notes on using my Mac (model was released in mid 2015, OS is Catalina 10.15).

 <!-- more -->